approximately 2417 words

-The Southcentral and Interior regions of Alaska are home to the state's largest populations of Athabascan Indians, known for their innovative survival instincts in one of the earth's harshest environments.
-Natives who have made this region home thrive on moose, caribou, plants, berries and river fish.
+The Southcentral and Interior regions of Alaska are home to the state’s largest populations of Athabascan people, known for their innovative survival instincts in one of the earth's harshest environments.
+The Athabascan people who have lived here since time immemorial thrive on moose, caribou, plants, berries and river fish.
 Athabascan art features superb skin sewing skills using pelts from big game in the region.
 Athabascan beadwork and embroidery is recognized as being among the finest in the world.

 - Eklutna Historical Park, 30 minutes north of Anchorage, provides a glimpse into Native Athabascan culture and the influences of Russian Orthodox missionaries.
 The park includes a sacred burial ground of the Dena'ina Athabascans, with over 80 spirit houses, the historic St. Nicholas Russian Orthodox Church, and the Village Heritage House.
 Open daily May-September.
 Phone: (907) 688-6026.

 - The Alaska Heritage Library and Museum, located in the Wells Fargo lobby in Anchorage, has displays of Native baskets and artifacts, plus photos, rare books, and paintings by world-renown artists Sydney Laurence, Fred Machetanz, Eustace Ziegler.
 Free admission.
 Open year-round, M-F, noon-4 p.m.
 (907) 265-2834.